 The spatial covariant gravities represent a series of alternative modified theories of GR, which break time diffeomorphism invariance but preserve the spatial one \cite{Gao:2014soa, Gao:2014fra}.
-This is very similar to the case of Ho\v{r}ava-Lifshitz (HL) theory of quantum gravity \cite{Horava:2009uw, Horava:2010zj, Zhu:2011xe, Zhu:2011yu, wang2013,zhu2013,Wang:2017brl, Gao:2018znj}, in which the symmetry of the theory is broken from the general covariance down to the foliation-preserving diffeomorphisms.
+This is very similar to the case of the Ho\v{r}ava-Lifshitz (HL) theory of quantum gravity \cite{Horava:2009uw, Horava:2010zj, Zhu:2011xe, Zhu:2011yu, wang2013,zhu2013, Wang:2017brl, Gao:2018znj}, in which the symmetry of the theory is broken from the general covariance down to the foliation-preserving diffeomorphisms.
 Such spatial covariance allows one to construct the action of the theory only in terms of spatial diffeomorphism invariants and study the effects of different terms.
-Those new terms, which are absent in the Einstein-Hilbert action of GR, provide an efficient way for parametrizing unknown high energy physics effects on the low energy scale.
-On the other hand, the spatial covariant gravities can also represent a very general framework for describing a lot of scalar-tensor theories at unitary gauge \cite{Gao:2014soa, Gao:2020yzr}.
-To our knowledge, a lot of scalar-tensor theories can be mapped to the spatial covariant framework by imposing the unitary gauge.
-To mention a few, these theories include: Horndeski theory, Chern-Simons modified gravity, Wely gravity, ghost-free parity violating gravities, $D\to 4$ Gauss-Bonnet gravity, Horava-Lifshitz gravities, etc, see details in ref. \cite{Gao:2019liu}.
+These new terms, which are absent in the Einstein-Hilbert action of GR, provide an efficient way to parametrize unknown high-energy physics effects on the low-energy scale.
+On the other hand, the spatial covariant gravities can also represent a very general framework for describing a lot of scalar-tensor theories in unitary gauge \cite{Gao:2014soa, Gao:2020yzr, Joshi:2021azw, PGWs1}.
+To our knowledge, a lot of scalar-tensor theories can be mapped to the spatial covariant framework by imposing the unitary gauge, including Horndeski theory, Chern-Simons modified gravity, Weyl gravity, ghost-free parity-violating gravities, $D\to 4$ Gauss-Bonnet gravity, Ho\v{r}ava-Lifshitz gravities, etc. (see details in Ref. \cite{Gao:2019liu}).